coal2nuclear.com A Plan for Our Planet

 Its best to recycle nuclear waste.
 One power pass only uses 5% of fresh nuclear fuel's energy.
 Recycling yields 10 to 15 power passes.

-We can quickly build sufficient nuclear waste-burning General Electric - Hitachi PRISM 311+311 MWe nuclear power plants to completely consume all the nuclear "waste" from all our nuclear power plants - past, present, and future - forever.
+Build sufficient nuclear waste-burning General Electric - Hitachi PRISM 622 MWe nuclear power plants to completely consume all the nuclear "waste" from all our nuclear power plants - past, present, and future.

 Big electrical power for big American cities.